rseah145/smw-term2/lesson_7/Theory.md

 <br>

 <b>Public Key Infrastructure (PKI)</b>
-* Refers to tech that features authentication and encryption
+* Refers to tech that includes a series of features relating to authentication and encryption
+* Based on a system of certificates, each cert contains a public key and the name of the subject
+* Allows an org to publish, use, renew, and/or revoke certs and enroll clients

 ## Selecting a Certificate Enrollment and Renewal Method